Updated May 10, 2023

 What is MySQL DBMS?

-MySQL is commonly used along with open source projects that require a full-featured database management system.
-Some of the examples are Joomla, Word Press and Drupal.
-MySQL is commonly used in many small and big businesses.
-It was initially developed by MySQL AB, a Swedish company but was later on acquired by Sun Microsystems in 2008.
+Open-source projects that require a full-featured database management system commonly use MySQL alongside.
+Some examples are Joomla, Word Press, and Drupal.
+MySQL is widely used in many small and big businesses.
+MySQL AB, a Swedish company, initially developed it but was later acquired by Sun Microsystems in 2008.
 MySQL is currently owned and maintained by Oracle Corporation.
 MySQL is written in C and C++.
 It is open source and registered under GNU General Public License.
-The latest version is MySQL 8.0 released on April 2018.
+The latest version is MySQL 8.0, released on April 2018.

 Head To Head Comparison Between MySQL vs Oracle

-Below is the top 7 difference between MySQL and Oracle
+Below are the top 7 differences between MySQL vs Oracle: